-A. General: Inspectors shall attempt to inform all affected employers of the purpose and scope of the inspection, provide a copy of the complaint if applicable, and include any employee representatives.
+A. General: Inspectors shall attempt to inform all affected employers of the purpose and scope of the inspection, provide a copy of the complaint (if applicable), and include any employee representatives.
 If there is an objection to a joint employer-employee opening conference, separate conferences will be held.
 The opening conference should be brief so the inspection can quickly proceed to the walkaround.
-At the start of the opening conference, inspectors will inform both the employer and the employee representative(s) of their rights during the inspection, including the opportunity to participate in the physical inspection of the workplace.
-The inspector should also remind the employer and employees that Section 110 of the Illinois Occupational Safety and Health Act (commonly known as whistleblower protection) prohibits employers from discharging or in any manner retaliating or discriminating against any worker for exercising rights under the Act.
+Inspectors will inform both the employer and the employee representative(s) of their rights during the inspection, including the opportunity to participate in the physical inspection of the workplace.
+The inspector should also explain Section 110 of the Illinois Occupational Safety and Health Act (commonly known as whistleblower protection).

-NOTE: Inspectors shall use the appropriate opening conference checklist located in: N:\OIS Enforcement\13 - CSHO RESOURCES\4 - NARRATIVES- FIELD NOTES (BLANK)\ Opening and Closing Conference check lists
+NOTE: Inspectors should use the appropriate opening conference checklist located in: N:\OIS Enforcement\14 - CSHO RESOURCES\4 - NARRATIVES- FIELD NOTES (BLANK)\ Opening and Closing Conference check lists

-- B. Abbreviated Opening Conference: Inspectors may conduct an abbreviated opening conference when circumstances dictate an immediate walk-around.
-In such cases, the opening conference shall be limited to presenting credentials, the purpose of the visit, a hazard assessment for inspector safety, an explanation of rights, and a request for employer and employee representatives to participate in the inspection.
-All other elements shall be fully addressed in the closing conference. - C. Hazard Assessment: Inspectors shall request a copy of and review the establishment hazard assessment in accordance with §1910.132(d).
-If a written hazard assessment is not available (consider citation) inspectors shall ask about any potential worksite exposures and select appropriate personal protective equipment.
+- B. Immediate Abatement: Inspectors shall explain to employers the advantages of abatement within 24 hours of inspection identification, including that there are no certification requirements for violations "corrected during inspection." - C. Recordkeeping Rule: Section 350.420 a) of the Administrative Rules require employers to provide requested injury/illness records within four business hours.
+The inspector should request records during the opening conference and begin the inspection upon completion of the opening conference. - D. Hazard Assessment: Inspectors shall request a copy of and review the establishment hazard assessment in accordance with §1910.132(d).
+If a written hazard assessment is not available (the standard does not require a written PPE hazard assessment, but does require written certification that an assessment was performed), inspectors shall ask about any potential worksite exposures and select appropriate personal protective equipment.
 Inspectors shall make reasonable efforts to avoid hazards rather than relying on personal protective equipment.
-Inspectors shall not enter any area where special entrance restrictions apply without contacting their Regional Enforcement Manager for guidance.
-Inspector respirator use is controlled by the IDOL/IL-OSHA respiratory protection plan. - D. Employee Walk-around Representatives: During the opening conference, the highest-ranking union official or union employee representative on-site shall designate who will participate in the walk-around.
-The inspector has the authority to resolve all disputes as to whom is the representative authorized by the employer and employees.
-If in the judgment of the inspector, good cause has been shown why accompaniment by a third party who is not an employee of the employer (such as an industrial hygienist or a safety engineer) is reasonably necessary to the conduct of an effective and thorough physical inspection of the workplace, such third party may accompany the inspector during the inspection.
+Inspectors shall not enter any area where special entrance restrictions apply without contacting their REM for guidance.
+Inspector respirator use is controlled by the IL OSHA respiratory protection plan. - E. Employee Walk-around Representatives: During the opening conference, the highest-ranking union official/representative on-site shall designate who will participate in the walk-around.
+The inspector has the authority to resolve all disputes regarding walk-around participants.
+An inspector can also grant a third party may accompany them during the inspection.